towolf/towolf.github.com/docs/PsychDemos/GPGPUDemos/GPGPUDemos.markdown

 computation \("GP"\) in the context of stimulus presentation.

-Current demos require a NVidia CUDA compute capable GPU and installation of the free and open\-source GPUmat toolbox for Matlab.
+Current demos require a NVidia CUDA compute capable GPU and installation of the free and open-source GPUmat toolbox for Matlab.

-GPUFFTDemo1             \- Demonstrates a GPU accelerated 2D\-FFT for image
+GPUFFTDemo1             - Demonstrates a GPU accelerated 2D-FFT for image
                           filtering of a static image.
 This is a benchmark.

-GPUFFTMoviePlaybackDemo \- Use GPU accelerated FFT for filtering of a
+GPUFFTMoviePlaybackDemo - Use GPU accelerated FFT for filtering of a
                           live playing movie.

-GPUFFTVideoCaptureDemo  \- Use GPU accelerated FFT for filtering of a live
+GPUFFTVideoCaptureDemo  - Use GPU accelerated FFT for filtering of a live
                           video feed.